wieden-kennedy/pyrowire/docs/doc_sections/messages.rst

 considered to be a separate Twilio application, has its own definition in your config file, and has the endpoint:
 ::

-    http(s)://my-rad-pyrowire-instance.mydomain.com/queue/topic
+    http(s)://my-rad-pyrowire-instance.mydomain.com/queue/<topic>

-where ``topic`` is a keyword of your choice that identifies messages as being for a specific application.
+where ``<topic>`` is a keyword of your choice that identifies messages as being for a specific application.

 Because pyrowire handles incoming messages, and can assign workers, on a per-topic basis, you could run as many different applications off of one cluster as you want, provided you scale up for it.
 Every time a message is received via Twilio's REST interface, it will be forwarded to your pyrowire instance, queued by its topic, then routed to, and processed by, a handler specifically designed for that topic/application.
-Business logic across applications can vary as much as you need it to, as each topic is handled by a different handler that you define.
+Business logic across applications can vary as much as you need it to, as each topic is handled independently by its defined handler.

 Message Validation
 ------------------